Path-connectivity of the set of uniquely ergodic and cobounded foliations: Contractions on

 which is what we wanted to prove. \end{proof} \begin{cor} Let $K,D>0$ be numbers, $F$ be a minimal foliation.
 Suppose that $\tilde{x},\tilde{y}$ are any two points in the curve complex or its boundary, satisfying

 Suppose that $z \in \mathcal{C}(S)$ lies on a (possibly infinite) $D$--quasi-geodesic $q$ with endpoints $\tilde{x}$ and $\tilde{y}$.
 Then where $X$ is a number depending only on the hyperbolicity constant of the curve graph and the quasi-geodesic constant $D$. \end{cor} \begin{proof} Choose points $x_i=q(r_i), y_i=q(s_i)$ in the curve complex on the quasi-geodesic $q$ which converge to $\tilde{x},\tilde{y}$ respectively.
 If an endpoint of $q$ is finite, we assume that the corresponding sequence is eventually constant.
-Using \cite[III.H.3.17.(5)]{BH} we then conclude from the Gromov product estimate in the prerequisites that
+Recall, e.g. from \cite[III.H.3.17.(5)]{BH}, that